Fishing stocked trout ponds for almost 30 years has taught me one thing: wild and stocked are a HUGE difference.

-When it comes to catching stocked trout, there are many things that are used as bait, without being all inclusive I have listed, in order of effectiveness, the baits that I have found to work best.
+When it comes to catching stocked trout, there are many things that are used as bait.
+I have listed, in order of effectiveness, the baits that I have found to work best.

 - Salmon Eggs - The absolute best bait I have found by itself, salmon eggs are quite easily one of the easiest to obtain and fish.

-- Powerbait - The old standbye, Powerbait is, by far, the most widely known bait for stocked trout used by several generations to catch stocked trout.
+- Powerbait - The old standby, Powerbait is, by far, the most widely known bait for stocked trout used by several generations to catch stocked trout.

-- Corn - A good old-fashioned standbye, for reasons only speculated, stocked trout seem to love corn.
+- Corn - A good old-fashioned standby.
+For reasons only speculated, stocked trout seem to love corn.

 A Little About Your Line

-Without a doubt, trout are on of the most line-shy fish that swim in freshwater.
+Without a doubt, trout are one of the most line-shy fish that swim in freshwater.
 To make sure that you do not spook your quarry with an offering that would otherwise allow you to catch them, make sure that you use the lightest line possible.
-I suggest a line of between 4 to 8lb test being the absolute, the lighter line will help you catch more fish even in the clearest water.
-Monofilament and Flourocarbon being the norm as braids are not opaque and show up too strongly
+The lighter line will help you catch more fish even in the clearest water.
+Monofilament and fluorocarbon are the norms, as braids are not opaque and show up too strongly.

 How to Fish Salmon Eggs